Pancefoot History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Pancefoot Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pancefoot family to the New World and Oceana
+Migration of the Pancefoot family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Pancefoot or a variant listed above: John Pauncefoot who landed in North America in 1750.